JoKiv/word-pw/readme.md

 4. **Run `pw.py`**
    - Execute the `./pw.py` script in your terminal.
    - This script will open `words.pkl` and randomly print out 8 words as a passphrase.
+You can change word count and separator from `pw.py`
    - Note that the downloaded EFF text file is not used by this script.